-Before you make the decision to buy, it’s important to understand the many different elements and features of generators — from safety and usage tips to how much power you need to operate a generator, from where they can be installed to what fuel source to use.
+Before you decide to buy, it’s important to understand the many elements and features of generators — from safety and usage tips to how much power you need to operate a generator, where they can be installed, and what fuel source to use.

 Benefits of Standby Generators

 The two most common options for in-home use are portable generators and standby generators.